 Also in the Image Registry you will need to specify username for an image.
-The username specified should be 'root'.
+The username specified should be 'cloud-user'.

-2.10.4 Limitations
+2.11.4 Limitations

 The HDP plugin currently has the following limitations:

 • It is not possible to decrement the number of node-groups or hosts per node group in a Sahara generated cluster.